kookin/polkarob/README.md

           vpc_id = "vpc-06f39ba13d867f125"    //default vpc     <= REPLACE
         }

+    6. Specify the Polkadot SDK version to be deployed (default = v1.0.0) Open 'polka.yaml'
+        At the beginning of the file find the line that reads 'latest_version: "1.0.0" Change the version if required, e.g. 'latest_version: "1.2.0"

-    6. To start running the automation you need to initialize terraform: terraform init
+    7. To start running the automation you need to initialize terraform: terraform init

-    7. Optionally run terraform plan to create and view the execution plan: terraform plan
+    8. Optionally run terraform plan to create and view the execution plan: terraform plan

-    8. To run the automation use:
+    9. To run the automation use:
         terraform apply

     This will run through the terraform code and execute the ansible playbook(s) once the servers are online in AWS.